telliott99/MyUnix/server2.rst

 Note:  even with this ``sudo`` is still required because the install process needs to read ``/var/lib/dpkg/lock`` for some reason.

 Now, click the VB window's red close button and choose "save state".
-Take a "snapshot" and call it "setup".
+Take a "snapshot" and call it "server2".

 Finally, try a virtual environment.